 The maximum time allowed is one calendar year.
 A grade of "I" is automatically changed to an "F" after one calendar year unless a grade change is completed by the course instructor before that expiration date.

-No other grade changes are allowed by the Graduate School.
-In other words, students are not allowed to perform additional work for a completed course in order to have their grades improved.
+No other grade changes are allowed by the university.
+In other words, students are not allowed to perform additional work for a completed course to have their grades improved.